animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-If you prefer, you can even start your servers with Gfsh’s `start server` command.
+If you prefer, you can even start your servers with Gfsh's `start server` command.
 Your Spring Boot `@ClientCacheApplication` can still connect to the server regardless of how it was started.
 However, you may prefer to configure and start your servers by using the Spring